 Anonymity

 Codependent love wants recognition.
 For instance, the codependent can easily rattle off a list of things she or has done for others.
-Charity born of the Holy Spirit manifests itself in an atmosphere of shyness and begs for secrecy.
+Kindness born of spirituality manifests itself in an atmosphere of shyness and begs for secrecy.

 Buying Love